ibmdb/node-ibm_db/APIDocumentation.md

 Bind arguments for each parameter marker(?) in SQL query.
 These parameters can be used with query(), querySync, bind(), execute() APIs. bindingParameters is an array of Values like: [val1, val2, ...]
-Each value in itself can be an array or Object holing multiple bind options.
+Each value in itself can be an Array or Object having multiple bind options.
 If parameters are not an integer or string, it is recomended to pass an Object with different bind options.
 The object can have following keys:

 `{"ParamType":"INOUT", CType:"BINARY", SQLType:"BLOB",DataType: "BLOB", Data:imgfile, Length:50}`